 Admission to the Designated Emphasis

-Students must apply for the Designated Emphasis.
-The GMS Co-Directors select students on the basis of academic qualifications, research interests, and the enrollment capacity of the required courses.
-Applicants must already be enrolled or accepted in an existing PhD program at Berkeley (master’s students and students at other institutions are not eligible).
-Students should apply at least two semesters before the PhD Oral Qualifying Examination.
-To apply for admission, please complete the GMS - DE Application (see DOCUMENTS at the right side of this page.)
+Students must be accepted to the Designated Emphasis before taking their Qualifying Examination.
+We recommend students apply at least two semesters before they plan to take their exams.
+The GMS Co-Directors admit students on the basis of academic qualifications, research interests, and the enrollment capacity of the required courses.
+Applicants must already be enrolled or accepted in an existing Ph.D. program at Berkeley (master’s students and students at other institutions are not eligible).
+To apply for admission, please complete the GMS - DE Application.
+For inquiries, email firstname.lastname@example.org.
+Please refer to Graduate Division Degrees Policies, section F2.1 for more information.

 Requirements of the Designated Emphasis

-GMS DE students must complete two core courses and three electives.
+GMS DE students must complete two core courses and two electives outside their home department.
 All electives and GMS 200 must be taken pre-candidacy, whereas GMS 201 should be taken post-candidacy.
 The student’s dissertation topic must also relate to metropolitan issues.

 1. Global Metropolitan Studies 200: An Introduction to Theories, Histories, and Methods

-The dissertation writing seminar is designed for students who have completed their qualifying exams, and are working on their dissertations.
-The course is a dissertation writing seminar.
+This writing seminar is designed for students who have completed their qualifying exams, and is designed for those working on urban-themed dissertation chapters or articles, or other substantive writing projects such as journal articles.
 Students engage with one another’s ongoing research projects and grapple with alternative approaches to the study of urban processes and problems.
+GMS 201 is not offered remotely or as a hybrid option; students planning periods of fieldwork or remote work should plan accordingly to complete this requirement of the designated emphasis.

 Preceding Oral Qualifying Exam: